LNP-BP/LNPBPs/lnpbp-0021.md

                     | nonFractionalToken

-    -- question mark denotes optional operation, which may not be supported by -- some of schemata implementing the intrface
+    -- question mark denotes optional operation, which may not be supported by -- some of schemata implementing the interface

     op? engrave    :: Allocation -> Allocation
                    <- Engraving